Chris289742/info/README.md

-# About me.
+# About Me
-### Hi, I'm a newbie in Coding.
+### Hi, I'm a newbie in coding.
 - I'm learning web development.
-- I love to dive into CS knowledge whatever kind it is.
+- I love to dive into CS knowledge of any kind.
-- I love to share what I'm learning, feel free to contact me if you also love to do.
+- I love to share what I'm learning.
+Feel free to contact me if you also love to do so.

-**contact info: vic.liiu09@gmail.com**
+**Contact Info: vic.liiu09@gmail.com**